You’ve probably heard the old “you need to spend money to make money” cliché.

 1. Expensive branding and marketing

-So, resist the temptation to throw lots of money at a logo, paid ads or pricey promotional materials straight away and instead rely on social media and even word-of-mouth marketing to get some initial traction.
+So, resist the temptation to throw tons of dollars at a logo, paid ads, or pricey promotional materials right away and instead rely on social media and even word-of-mouth marketing to get some initial traction.

 2. Large staff